The Unique Learner

 ASDAN Transition Challenge

-Pupils in Key Stage 4 gain evidence and accreditation against the ASDAN Transition Challenge framework.
-There are four modules in the Sensory strand: Communication and Interaction, Cognition, Physical, and Self-help and Independence.
-Learners must complete at least five activities to achieve each module.
+Pupils in Key Stage 5 working within Pathway 3 gain evidence and accreditation against the ASDAN Transition Challenge framework.
 There are five modules in the Introduction and Progression strand: Knowing How, Making Choices, Feeling Good, Moving Forward and Taking the Lead.
 Learners must complete at least nine activities to achieve each module.

 Levels of support are used to show how the learner has achieved the activity.
 They show individual progression and differentiation between learners: Experience recorded, Gestural help, No help, Physical help, Sensory experience or Spoken/signed help.